pmdias/spike_removal/README.md

 * `--output`: The output path where the processed geometry will be saved to;

+## Notes

+* Currently the tool only works for inputs that use a geographic coordinate system based, for example, on `WGS84`;

+* For systems with 3-dimensional coordinates, currently the third coordinate, usually `z`, is ignored by the tool;

 ## Details

 The following diagram provides a more detailed explanation of the internals